Poor Nutrition and Health: Why Is It Important to Eat Healthily?

 - Your skin will become dry and flaky.

 - You will be prone to frequent headaches.

-Having a good diet is just as important as avoiding unhealthy eating habits.
+Having a good diet is just as important for your health as avoiding unhealthy eating habits.
 Not everyone recognizes that they can offset their healthy diet plan by participating in a number of unhealthy eating habits.

-Hopefully this article has helped you to better understand the link between nutrition and good health.
+Hopefully, this article has helped you to better understand the link between poor nutrition and good health.